-Also, learn to delegate tasks in an understandable way, write clean code and clear documentation, and the ability to focus on the current sprint and the features that team is currently focused on, so all code belongs to the current state of the product (without anticipating the future features),
+Also, learn to delegate tasks understandably, write clean code and clear documentation, and the ability to focus on the current sprint and the features that the team is currently focused on, so all code belongs to the current state of the product (without anticipating the future features).

 To become skilled in this area, you will need to work on your working memory and overall fitness.
 Scrum is like sport – it involves intensive periods of focused work resembling sports camps.
 You will need to keep pace with the team and burn a lot of calories in a short time.
 Be prepared for that!

 How Can Scrum Benefit You In Daily Life?

 Learning scrum will make you a self-disciplined multitasker.
 It will also help you manage your expectations towards others and become aware of your limitations.

-Kanban approach originated from the concept of lean manufacturing popularized by Toyota in the late 1940s.
+The Kanban approach originated from the concept of lean manufacturing popularized by Toyota in the late 1940s.
 Toyota implemented a production system known as “just-in-time” which aimed to produce cars according to the current demand while keeping the necessary level of supplies.

-The kanban board is dissected into parts that represent various stages of the process.
+The Kanban board is dissected into parts that represent various stages of the process.
 For instance, a simple kanban board can include three separate columns for the tasks that are “waiting”, “in progress” and “completed” or “to-do”, “doing”, and “done.”
 Of course, more complex variations of the board are also used, especially for complex, long-lasting projects.

 Kanban uses measurements to estimate the total team capacity and predict the project length.
-For instance, team velocity defines the maximal amount of work that the team can deliver in a given period of time.
+For instance, team velocity defines the maximal amount of work that the team can deliver in a given period.
 Lead and Cycle time denotes the time necessary to complete a task (on average).

 Kanban was primarily created as a team software development framework, however, today, it is used across all industries.
-Since in principle, Kanban can be used not only by a team but also by an individual.
+In principle, Kanban can be used not only by a team but also by an individual.

-Pros and Cons
+Pros and Cons:

 Because of its visualization part, Kanban is intuitive and easy to use.
 It’s down-to-earth as it focuses on finding a balance and working at an optimal speed without stretching the physical capacity of the team.